 1. A limited season

-The blooms are only on display from late February to very early April.
+The blooms are only on display from late February to early-mid April.

 Definitely check their site here beforehand to see if it’s Texas Tulips season.

 Fortunately for us late comers, there were still a few beautiful rows of tulips for us to pick from and where we could take photos.